yanone/context-py/docs/Shape.md

 * Python type: `int`

-*If not provided, defaults to* `1`.
+*If not provided, defaults to* `None`.

-## Shape.user_data
+## Inherited Properties

+As a subclass of `BaseObject`, this class also has these properties:

+### user_data

 * Python type: `dict`

-Each object in Context has an optional attached dictionary to allow the storage of format-specific information.
-Font creation software may store any additional information that they wish to have preserved on import and export under a namespaced (reverse-domain) key in this dictionary.
-For example, information specific to the Glyphs software should be stored under the key `com.glyphsapp`.
-The value stored under this key may be any data serializable in JSON; typically it will be a `dict`.

-Note that there is an important distinction between the Python object format of this field and the Context-JSON representation.
-When stored to JSON, this key is exported not as `user_data` but as a simple underscore (`_`).
+Optional dictionary for format-specific data.
+This is stored as `_` in the Context-JSON serialization.
+Use this to store custom metadata that should be preserved when reading and writing files.

+*If not provided, defaults to* `{}`.